OperatorJack/tes3automaton/README.md

 The CLI is not currently published or installable.
 You must run it locally through python.

 - Navigate to the directory containing this README in your terminal.
 - Run `.\.venv\Scripts\Activate.ps1` or the appropriate command for your OS to activate the Python virtual environment.
+You must run this each time your want to use the CLI.
 - Run `pip install -r .\requirements.txt` to install the project dependencies.
+You must run this after updating the code repository.

 You can now run the CLI.
 Try to run it with `python -m src --help`.